What is Macleods Isoniazid 300mg?

 Key Uses & Benefits

-How to Take Isoniazid 300mg
+How to Use Isoniazid 300mg Tablets

 Side Effects and Precautions